Haydeni0/pi-humidity/README.md

 - google drive pi backups
 - Use a database, MySQL, instead of a csv.
   - Maybe this will have faster loading times and better modularity of storage
+  - Build a python module (file) that handles the communication with the MySQL server and DHT tables (an API)
+    - This should handle the input of DHT data and the querying of DHT data
+      - Make a DHT class that holds a single observation of DHT (datetime, humidity, temperature) which can be used as an input to the SQL_DHT API
+    - This should be built to automatically work on the raspi as well, given different inputs to classes/functions

 ### Other
 - Back up an image of the fully configured pi